CZ-NIC/knot/doc/configuration.rst

    according to assigned policy and are rolled automatically in a safe manner.
    No zone operator intervention is necessary.

-The DNSSEC signing is controlled by the :ref:`template_dnssec-enable` and :ref:`template_kasp_db` configuration options.
+The DNSSEC signing is controlled by the :ref:`template_dnssec-signing` and :ref:`template_kasp_db` configuration options.
 The first option states if the signing is enabled for a particular zone, the second option points to a KASP database holding the signing configuration.